 Fertilizers can be a boon to your lawn.
 Proper fertilization ensures that your grass will never starve out and have that lush green look.
 There are three major types of fertilizers that you can buy:

-- Natural, organic fertilizers: Examples include compost, manures and agricultural by-products.
-These are the safest fertilizers that you can use but they are relatively low on nutrients.
+- Natural, organic fertilizers: Examples include compost, manures, and agricultural by-products.
+These are the safest fertilizers that you can use, but they are relatively low on nutrients.
 Thus, you will need to apply them more often than other chemical ones.

 - Slow-release chemical fertilizers: These are more concentrated than the organic ones and have precise amounts of nutrients.
-They are designed to please the nutrients slowly over extended periods of time so that you don’t have to apply them very frequently.
+They are designed to please the nutrients slowly over extended periods so that you don’t have to apply them very frequently.